wokalski/WCFastCell/README.md

 ###What it isn't?

-If you need to animate UITableViewCell's contents you should not use WCFastCell, but in other cases you are free to use it.
+If you need to animate cell's contents you should not use WCFastCell, but in other cases you are free to use it.

 ###License
 Copyright (c) 2013-2014 Wojciech Czekalski.
 All rights reserved.